dolph/voice-of-the-customer/README.md

 There are 2 sample configuration files that are required by the application.

-The `env-vars-example.json` file should be copied to `env-vars.json` before the application is executed locally or on Bluemix.
+The `env-vars-example.json` file should be copied to `env-vars.json` before the application is executed locally or on IBM Cloud.

 The `vcap-local-example.json` file should be copied to `vcap-local.json` before the application is executed locally.
 This file contains your service credentials required to run the application locally.
-If the app is run on Bluemix, the app will use the VCAP service information on Bluemix.
+If the app is run on IBM Cloud, the app will use the VCAP service information on Bluemix.
 The sample file is a skeleton of what is required, but, you have to fill in the details.

 ### Update the Discovery information